Sign in →

 A positive result may indicate recent or past central nervous system (CNS) infection with West Nile virus.
 Clinical correlation is necessary.

-This assay is unable to distinguish between intrathecal antibody synthesis and serum antibodies introduced into the cerebrospinal fluid at the time of lumbar puncture or from a breakdown in the blood-brain barrier.
+This assay is unable to distinguish between intrathecal antibody synthesis and serum antibodies introduced into the spinal fluid at the time of lumbar puncture or from a breakdown in the blood-brain barrier.
 Positive results should be interpreted with other laboratory and clinical data prior to a diagnosis of CNS infection.

 Cautions